mit-dci/opencbdc-tx/README.md

    ```

 ### macOS

-Note: If you have not already installed the Xcode CLI tools, you will need to do so:
+Note that if you have not already installed the xcode cli tools you will need to:

 ```console
 # xcode-select --install